Dialog-IF/dialog/readme.txt

 		Backend: lists containing punctuation marks will now print with proper spacing on Z-machine during tracing.

+		Backend: Unicode characters are now allowed in dictionary words on Z-machine backend.

 		Backend: generated Å-machine files now include the names of style classes instead of only the numbers, which interpreters may use to improve their output.

+		Backend: resources can no include option strings on Å-machine backend; the meaning of these is left to the interpreter.

+		Backend: the Z-machine backend can more effectively calculate the screen dimensions, even in certain buggy interpreters.

 		Debugger: a new --numbered option shows the depth of the call stack with numbers instead of graphics during tracing.
 This